marcomuraro4/SubJuicy/README.md

 ## Synth Controls and Graphical User Interface

 SubJuicy synthesizer provides the user with different controls sections.
-In the following all the data controls are shown and explained.
+In the following, the corresponding parameters for each one of them are shown and explained.

 **Sources Controls** </br>
 The user can control three different oscillators and a noise source.
 Available parameters are: